Lumi-supercomputer/utility-tools/README.md

 Here you can set the timeouts, toggle if ssh to compute nodes is enabled and change the name of the supercomputer.

+## SSH
+Minimal ssh server + client using dropbear to use on compute nodes.
+**Use only for debugging**.

+Just copy/move the SSH folder to where you want to have it installed run `setup.sh` and add the `bin` folder to your path

+`start-ssh-server` will launch the server and
+`job-ssh <jobid> <node> [optinal commands]` will then allow you to ssh to the node

+To avoid clutter in `$HOME` all keys are generated per job basis under the installation directory.

 ## start-jupyter